ncboot/shim-review/README.md

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
+Skip this, if you're not using GRUB2, otherwise do you have an entry in your GRUB2 binary similar to:
-The entry should look similar to: `grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`
+`grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`?
 *******************************************************************************
 [Yes, upstream global SBAT generation in our GRUB2 binary is set to 4]

 *******************************************************************************
 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?
 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
+If you had no previous signed shim, say so here.
+Otherwise a simple _yes_ will do.
 *******************************************************************************
 [ Our new shim does not allow older grub because of upper sbat generation id ]